Quantum ergodicity for periodic graphs: Introduction

 Theorem~\ref{thm:mainnu1} only applies to the adjacency matrix on regular graphs of even degree (as follows from the assumption $\nu=1$, see \S\ref{sec:scalfib}).
 The following proposition uses Theorem~\ref{thm:maingen} to provide concrete applications to non-regular graphs endowed with a periodic potential.

 \begin{prp}[Cartesian products] Suppose that $\Gamma$ is a $\Z_\fa^d$-periodic graph with $\nu=1$, and let $G_F$ be any finite graph, endowed with some potential $Q$.
-Then the Cartesian product $\Gamma\mathop\square G_F$ is a periodic graph with fundamental crystal $V_f=G_F$.
-Moreover, assumption \eqref{e:eigenass} is satisfied in this case, so conclusion \eqref{e:main} is true.
+Then the Cartesian product $\Gamma\mathop\square G_F$ is a periodic graph with fundamental crystal $V_f=G_F$ and periodic potential $Q$ copied across the $G_F$ layers.
+Moreover, assumption \eqref{e:eigenass} is satisfied, so \eqref{e:main} holds true.

 If for $\Gamma\mathop\square G_F$, the orthonormal basis is of the form $\psi_{n,j} = \phi_n\otimes w_j$, where $(\phi_n)$ is an orthonormal eigenbasis for $H_{\Gamma_N}$, and $(w_j)$ is an orthonormal eigenbasis for $H_{G_F}$, then